 And then Editor in Chief Kat Collings wrote this: "C E Ferulic is an antioxidant cocktail that will 1000% make your skin look better.
 I will never let it run out, and my fiancé is now hooked, too.
 The star ingredient is vitamin C, which is known to help with fine lines and wrinkles and brighten the complexion.
 It is the second most powerful product I've ever used on my skin.
 It has 1832 five-star reviews and is patented for a reason.
 C E Ferulic is a bit of a splurge, but I justify it like a typical fashion girl by thinking about it in terms of cost per wear.
 Since I wear my face every day, keeping it looking its best is absolutely worth the investment.
 There are lower-priced vitamin C serums and others that try to imitate the formula, but I do feel that SkinCeuticals is that effective because of its specific combination of ingredients at powerful percentages and because the formulation keeps the vitamin C stable.
 (The ingredient can easily become unstable aka ineffective.)"

-Okay, Kat, you got me.
+Okay, Kat.
+You got me.
 So as they say, I was "influenced" by my co-workers and hit the "add to cart" button.
 My first thought after it was all said and done?
 "What did I just pay $166 for?!"

-After I got over the initial price shock, I anxiously awaited its arrival.
+After I got over the initial price shock, I anxiously awaited the serum's arrival.
 When I got the bottle, I held it in my hands like it was as fragile as a newborn baby.
 And the first time I put it on, I was careful not to spill any of that pricey formula.
 I diligently and carefully applied it to my skin.
 It felt a little warm.
 Maybe that was a sign it was working?

 I've been using it for a couple of days now, and my face does look a little bit brighter and smoother.
-Nothing too crazy to report back about, but like most skincare products, it does take some time and regular usage to produce results.
+There's nothing too crazy to report back about, but like most skincare products, it does take some time and regular usage to produce results.
 I'm excited to see if it has as much healing power on my skin as it does on my colleagues' skin.

 But let's back up a bit.
 You might be in the same boat as I was and think, "What the heck is a vitamin C serum?
 Do I really need it in my life?"
 I mean, if you're going to spend money on it—and not necessarily $166 but any amount on any of the serums out there—you're going to want to know what you're signing up for.